KornaLaravel/laravel-forge-docs/src/sites/deployments.md

 ### Telegram

-To enable Telegram notifications, click the **Enable Telegram Notifications** button.
-Forge will open a new window that takes you to the official Telegram website.
-If you have the desktop application installed, your browser will ask if you wish to open Telegram.
-Alternatively, you will need to log in to the web version of Telegram.

-Click **Open Telegram** and select the group chat that you want Forge to send deployment notifications to.
-Forge will send the group a message confirming the connection.
+To enable Telegram notifications, open Telegram and create or select a group chat that you want Forge to send deployment notifications to.
+Next, you should add the Laravel Forge bot to the chat by searching for the user `laravel_forge_telegram_bot`.
+Finally, copy the `/start` command, provided by Forge under the Telegram Deployment Notifications section, and paste it into the chat.

-If you wish to change the group that Forge messages, you should disable Telegram notifications and then re-enable the notifications.
+If you wish to change the group that Forge messages, you should disable Telegram notifications and then follow the above steps again to reactive notifications.

 ### Microsoft Teams